Pairwise Valid Instruments: Introduction

+VSIV estimation provides estimates of the LATEs for all pairs of instrument values that satisfy the testable restrictions for IV validity.
+Specifically, we obtain an estimator, $\widehat{\mathscr{Z}_0}$, of the set of pairs of instrument values that satisfy the testable restrictions in \citet{kitagawa2015test}, \citet{mourifie2016testing}, \citet{kedagni2020generalized}, and \citet{sun2021ivvalidity} and estimate LATEs for all pairs of instrument values in $\widehat{\mathscr{Z}_0}$.
+These LATEs can then be aggregated into a single parameter of interest based on user-specified weights.

 We study the theoretical properties of VSIV estimation under two scenarios.
-If the estimated validity pair set, $\widehat{\mathscr{Z}_0}$, is consistent for the largest validity pair set $\mathscr{Z}_{\bar{M}}$ in the sense that $\mathbb{P}(\widehat{\mathscr{Z}_0}=\mathscr{Z}_{\bar{M}})\to 1$, VSIV estimation is asymptotically unbiased and normal under standard conditions.
-Since the estimator of the validity pair set, $\widehat{\mathscr{Z}_0}$, is typically constructed based on necessary (but not necessarily sufficient) conditions for IV validity, it could converge to a \emph{pseudo-validity pair set} $\mathscr{Z}_{0}$ that is larger than $\mathscr{Z}_{\bar{M}}$, i.e., $\mathbb{P}(\widehat{\mathscr{Z}_0}=\mathscr{Z}_{0})\to 1$.\footnote{\citet[][Proposition 1.1]{kitagawa2015test} shows that there exist no sufficient conditions for IV validity, even in the simplest case when $D$ and $Z$ are both binary.} We prove that VSIV estimation always leads to a smaller asymptotic bias than standard IV methods.
-Taken together, our theoretical results show that, irrespective of whether the largest validity pair set can be estimated consistently or not, VSIV estimation leads to asymptotically normal IV estimators with reduced bias.
+First, we assume that the estimated validity pair set, $\widehat{\mathscr{Z}_0}$, is consistent for the largest validity pair set $\mathscr{Z}_{\bar{M}}$ (that is, the union of all validity pair sets) in the sense that $\mathbb{P}(\widehat{\mathscr{Z}_0}=\mathscr{Z}_{\bar{M}})\to 1$.
+In this case, VSIV estimation is asymptotically unbiased and normal under standard conditions.
+Second, since the estimator of the validity pair set, $\widehat{\mathscr{Z}_0}$, is typically constructed based on necessary (but not necessarily sufficient) conditions for IV validity, it could converge to a \emph{pseudo-validity pair set} $\mathscr{Z}_{0}$ that is larger than $\mathscr{Z}_{\bar{M}}$, that is, $\mathbb{P}(\widehat{\mathscr{Z}_0}=\mathscr{Z}_{0})\to 1$.\footnote{\citet[][Proposition 1.1]{kitagawa2015test} shows that there exist no sufficient conditions for IV validity when $D$ and $Z$ are both binary.} Let $\mathscr{Z}_P$ be a presumed set of valid pairs of instrument values, incorporating prior information about instrument validity ($\mathscr{Z}_P$ is equal to the set of all pairs if no such prior information is available).
+We prove that VSIV estimation based on $\widehat{\mathscr{Z}_0}\cap \mathscr{Z}_P$ leads to a smaller asymptotic bias than standard LATE estimators based on $\mathscr{Z}_P$.
+Taken together, our theoretical results show that, irrespective of whether the largest validity pair set can be estimated consistently or not, VSIV estimation leads to asymptotically normal LATE estimators with reduced asymptotic bias.

-VSIV estimation can be applied in many different settings.
-In the main text, we focus on the leading case of a binary treatment.
-In the Appendix, we extend our results to multivalued ordered treatments and also consider unordered treatments \citep{heckman2018unordered}.
-Moreover, VSIV estimation is generic---it can be used in conjunction with any set of testable restrictions.
-For example, if additional testable restrictions beyond those in \citet{kitagawa2015test}, \citet{mourifie2016testing}, \citet{kedagni2020generalized}, and \citet{sun2021ivvalidity} become available, they can be used to refine the estimator of the validity pair set $\widehat{\mathscr{Z}_0}$ and further reduce the bias of VSIV estimation.